maiksonstrife/FoxTale/README.md

 ![](img/BehaviorStateMachine.png)

 # Player Controller on Good Practices
--Physics is handled in FixedUpdate to check booleans -Controls is based on boolean checks in FixedUpdate
+-Physics is handled in FixedUpdate to check booleans<br>
+-Controls is based on boolean checks in FixedUpdate<br>
 ![](img/PlayerPhysics.png)

 # Cool Effects using Unity built-in Shader / Universal Render Pipeline